AIRe-Platform/aire-services/README.md

 The `test/CreateDefaultPlatform.http` file contains an example request for setting up default platform configuration.
 You can run the request directly from VS Code if you have the extension `humao.rest-client` installed.

+## API Documentation

+Visit path `/api/swagger/ui` to inspect.
+If running in localhost, there's an issue where the configuration file URL gets an invalid port.

+Simply change in the correct port in the top bar to work around the issue.

+Example: If the module is running on port `7071` change the URL to `http://localhost:7071/api/swagger.json`.

 ## Deployment

 Publish the Fuctions app and then setup the following required environment values: